 There is a new "50 AI tools you need" listicle every single week.
 I've read dozens of them.
 They all have the same problem: they were written by someone who hasn't actually run a business with any of these tools.
 They're curated from Product Hunt and Twitter, not from six months of actual usage with real stakes.

 This piece is different.
-This is what I actually run at Levity right now, in March 2026.
+This is what I actually run at Levity right now, in August 2026.
 Every tool listed here is paid for, used daily or weekly, and earns its place.
 I'll also tell you what I've cut, what's overhyped, and where the real value is hiding.

 I'm not a developer.
 I run a lean AI lead gen agency and I build products alongside it.
 My bar for a tool is simple: does it save me meaningful time or money, and can I use it without a technical background?
 If the answer is no to either question, it's gone.